Symphony in Black: Background

 Symphony in Black depicts black life in America and the composition itself (A Rhapsody of Negro Life) is divided into four parts: “The Laborers,” “A Triangle”, “A Hymn of Sorrow” and “Harlem Rhythm”.
 “A Triangle” features the vocals by Holiday and solos by jazz clarinetist and tenor saxophonist Barney Bigard and Ellington Orchestra regular, trombonist 'Tricky Sam' Nanton.
-It is important to note that while Symphony in Black is the title of the Paramount film, A Rhapsody of Negro Life is the actual title of Ellington's composition.
+While Symphony in Black is the title of the Paramount film, A Rhapsody of Negro Life is the actual title of Ellington's composition.
 The piece has been largely overshadowed by its successor, perhaps Ellington’s most best known extended composition, Black, Brown, and Beige and thus significantly less documentation exists concerning it.

 Despite that, on October 19, 1935, The Chicago Defender published an article titled "Spotlites of Harlem", that announced the release of Symphony in Black among other current musical events of interest to readers.
-The film won the Best "musical short subject" Academy Award for its year.